Zero entropy automorphisms of compact K\"ahler manifolds and dynamical filtrations: Dynamical filtrations and consequences

-\proof[{\bf Proof of Theorem \ref{t:main-1map}.}] Observe that it is enough to prove this theorem for any iterate of $g$ instead of $g$.
-Consider the group $G$ generated by $g$ and we can replace it by a suitable finite-index subgroup in order to apply Proposition \ref{p:decomposition}.
-We deduce from this proposition that for $m\geq 2r$
+\begin{proof} [Proof of Theorem \ref{t:main-1map} (for the optimality, see \S \ref{ssec-exopt})] Observe that it is enough to prove this theorem for any positive iterate of $g$ instead of $g$.
+Since $g$ has zero entropy, up to replacing $g$ by some positive iterate, we can assume by Lemma~\ref{l:Aut_unipotent} that $g^* : H^{1,1}(X) \cto$ is unipotent.
+We apply the above study for $G \subset \Aut(X)$ the cyclic group generated by $g$.
+We deduce from Proposition~\ref{p:decomposition} that for $m\geq 2r$,

-Since $r\leq n-1$, we obtain that $\|(g^m)^*(\omega)\|\lesssim m^{2(n-1)}$ and hence $\|(g^m)^*(\omega^p)\|\lesssim m^{2p(n-1)}$.
-Since $\omega^p$ is in the interior of the cone $\Kc^p(X)$, it follows that (see also \cite[Prop.
-5.8]{Dinh-bis})
+Since $r\leq n-1$, we obtain that $\|(g^m)^*(\go)\|\lesssim m^{2(n-1)}$ and hence $\|(g^m)^*(\go^p)\|\lesssim m^{2p(n-1)}$.
+Since $\go^p$ is in the interior of the cone $\Kc^p(X)$, it follows that (see also \cite[Proposition 5.8]{Dinh-bis})

 Since $(g^m)^*:H^{p,p}(X,\R)\circlearrowleft$ is dual to $(g^{-m})^*:H^{n-p,n-p}(X,\R)\circlearrowleft$, we deduce that

 Thus,